pepopowitz/do-scary-things/slides/src/06-presence.md

 There are powerful things we can do with our imagination and time.

----

-Trail: Presence, Time Travel

-# Invent Milestones

-Notes:

-If I'm going to start my own company & I'm panicking,
+travel ahead - visualize yourself on the other side of a challenge

-"This time next week, I will be sitting down with a beer, after having quit my job to start my own company."
+"This time next week, I'll be sitting down with a drink, having just quit my job."

----

-Trail: Presence, Time Travel

-# Envision Future You

-Notes:

-The you three years from now
+Visualize yourself five years from now

-who is giving their first keynote
+giving your first keynote

 looking back on this first-ever talk you're about to give.